rob718/mta-leavenow/README.md

 You’ll also need an MTA API key that you can register for here: https://api.mta.info/#/AccessKey.

 Finally you’ll need to know the feed URL and stop ID for the train and station you want to monitor.
-See https://api.mta.info/#/subwayRealTimeFeeds and http://web.mta.info/developers/data/nyct/subway/Stations.csv for those.
+Specifics on these below.

 # Installation and Configuration